-Do I Want to Be a Linguist?
+Should I Become a Linguist?

 Linguistics is the scientific study of language, and it's a very broad field with many specialties.
 Some linguists work in academia, researching and teaching different areas of language, such as phonetics (sounds), syntax (word order) and semantics (meaning).
 Other researchers focus on specialties like computational linguistics, which seeks to better match human and computer language capacities, or applied linguistics, which is concerned with improving language education.
 Still others work as language experts for the government, advertising companies, dictionary publishers and various other private enterprises.
 Some might work from home as freelance linguists.

-|Key Skills||Excellent English language skills and native-level fluency in one or more languages; sharp listening and speaking skills, strong writing in at least one non-English language; knowledge of various tools and techniques of natural language processing such as programming languages, algorithms, machine learning, and data mining|
+|Key Skills||English language skills and native-level fluency in one or more languages; sharp listening and speaking skills, strong writing in at least one non-English language; knowledge of various tools and techniques of natural language processing such as programming languages, algorithms, machine learning, and data mining|

-Sources: *Linguistic Society of America, **U.S. Bureau of Labor Statistics, ***Georgetown University, Department of Linguistics, ****Job listings on Monster.com from July 2012.
+Sources: Linguistic Society of America, U.S. Bureau of Labor Statistics,Georgetown University, Department of Linguistics, Job listings on Monster.com from July 2012

 Step 1: Choose the Desired Linguist Career

 Interpreters and translators who work for federal agencies like the FBI may not need to have a degree, but still must have strong language skills in English and native-level fluency in at least one other language.
 Those who wish to teach English as a second language need a bachelor's degree and often some specialized training in language pedagogy.
-Language researchers and analysts, who work for tech companies, government agencies and various other types of firms, typically hold a bachelor's or master's degree in linguistics.
-Professors of linguistics and other advanced researchers in academia and industry normally need a PhD.
-These types of linguists, who study the structures and functions of language, may not need to become fluent in any languages.
+Language researchers and analysts who work for tech companies, government agencies and various other types of firms, typically hold a bachelor's or master's degree in linguistics.
+Professors of linguistics and other advanced researchers in academia and industry normally need a PhD, but may not need to become fluent in any languages.
 However, undergraduate and graduate programs in linguistics generally require knowledge of at least one foreign language.
 Foreign language study in high school can provide good preparation for later language requirements, as well as for translating, interpreting or teaching language.

 Step 2: Get a Bachelor's Degree

 Computational linguistics is a booming subfield that merges linguistics with computer science to develop technologies like machine translation and speech recognition software.
 Computational linguists generally find a broader range of employment options in private industry than other linguistics graduates.
 They also acquire familiarity with programming languages, algorithms and other IT tools that could be put to marketable use in other jobs.
 Aspiring computational linguists should take classes in theoretical and computational linguistics, statistics, math and computer science.
 A combined BA/MA program in this field of study may be available.

 Step 3: Gain Experience

-For translating and interpreting, volunteering or interning is a good way to gain experience and build a portfolio.
+Volunteering or interning is a good way to gain experience and build a portfolio.
 The American Translators Association and the Red Cross work together to place volunteer interpreters in crisis situations.
 Students may also find volunteer opportunities at community organizations or hospitals.
 For those who cannot afford time as an unpaid volunteer or intern, there are abundant employment opportunities teaching English abroad.
 Training and certification in teaching English as a second language is recommended and sometimes required to teach overseas.

 In computational linguistics, where job ads may include a long list of technical specifications, internships are an ideal way to gain specific skills (and contacts) in a real-world environment.